vividfog/nordpool-predict-fi/README.md

 The model might be overfit to historical data.
 Yet its primary function is to predict short-term outcomes, where it has been useful in practice, determining the near-term direction and range quite accurately.
 It remains to be seen, how well the model copes over the full year of 2024.
 See the [model](model) folder for when the model was last trained.

+To recalculate these numbers, use the command `python nordpool_predict_fi.py --eval`.

 ## Co-authors

 The original RF model was initially co-trained with [Autogen](https://github.com/microsoft/autogen).
 GPT-4 was used a lot during coding, but a real human has re-written most of the code and comments by hand, including this README.
 Originally the project was a personal Autogen + AI pair programming evaluation/trial and a hobby project written over 2 weekends.